msyleung/tandemApprenticeship2019/README.md

 - Make CLI smarter with combined options (`-dp`)
 - Caching the data?
 - support loading another file in CLI
-- supporting another method of seeding the database
+- supporting another method of seeding the database (CRUD for Plants & Days)
 - rubocop
+- ~Calendar frontend view~
 - ~Better UI for specific pages (`/plants`)~
 - ~ActiveRecord Time CLI (just 'cause)~ - watering_cli.rb :grin:
 - ~Scrolling plant calendar on Web UI~ kind of -- it's got pagination(ish)
 - ~Revisit logic & make it smarter -- it looks redundant in a few spots~
 - ~if data gets large - a database for Web would probably be a good idea~ I made a db

 ------------------